gracicot/gracicot.github.io/_posts/2018-11-05-modules-are-not-precompiled-headers.md

 This also outputs two files: `hello.o` and `hello.nms`.
 The file `hello.o` contains the compiled code from our `hello.cpp` translation unit.
 Additionally, this file `hello.o` compiled using modules and exported fancy stuff can be used to link against non-modular code, since the `hello.o` file is the same as it is were compiled as non-modular code.

+> And...
+What About Clang?

+This is where my title lies.
+Clang (for the moment) implement modules wity their compiled header and Clang-modules imolememtation, which resulted in a complete, but distorted implementation of modules.

+GCC on the other hand is  more comformant in their imolementation and may be more efficient, but it still lack completeness since a lot of valid language won't work for the moment there is still many crashes.

 ## The BMI And Recompilation

 One could argue that such code as above is a bad design.
 If one would change ever so slightly the implementation of `hello::say_hello`, it would cause a runaway recompilation of all file that transitively imports it!